Gosnold, Massachusetts: Demographics

 As of the census of 2020, there were 70 people and 26 households residing in the town.
 The population density was 5.3 PD/sqmi.
 There were 218 housing units at an average density of 16.5 /sqmi.
 The racial makeup of the town was 61 (87.14%) White, 3 (4.29%) Hispanic or Latino, 3 (4.29%) African Americans, Native Americans, and 5 (7.14%) from two or more races.
 The census did not report any Asians, or Pacific Islanders, and reported one person as Some Other Race.

-In the town, the population was made up entirely of adults.
-36.7% who were 65 years of age or older.
+In the town, the population was made up entirely of adults, of which 36.7% were 65 years of age or older.

 According to the 2010 Census, Gosnold now has the lowest population density of any town in the Commonwealth.
 The title was previously held by Mount Washington at the southwest corner of Massachusetts.

 Gosnold was first in a 2008 ranking of all Massachusetts communities in terms of total value of real estate per resident.